NAGC Early Scholar Award

 Actively participates in the Research & Evaluation Network of NAGC.

 - An individual may receive this award once.

 - The nominee must have been in the field for 10 years or fewer years.

 - The nominee must have been a member of NAGC for the two consecutive years preceding his or her nomination.

 All materials should be sent to the Chair of the Awards Committee in care of the NAGC National Office.

 The Chair will compile data regarding nomination and distribute this information to the NAGC Awards Committee for review.
 The Committee will submit its recommendation to the Board of Directors.

-The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2013.
-The award recipient will receive a plaque presented in November 2013 at the NAGC Annual Convention in Indianapolis, Indiana, as well as a one-year membership to NAGC and a featured speaker's position at the Annual Convention.
+The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
+The award recipient will receive a plaque presented in November 2014 at the NAGC Annual Convention in Baltimore, MD, as well as a one-year membership to NAGC.